nodejs/package-maintenance/docs/drafts/Baseline practive - Document support levels.md

 document considered "custom" and may irgnored for flagged by any tooling that consumes these elements in the package.json.

-In addiition a `url` field can optionally be provided with a link to more detailed support information.
+In addition a `url` field can optionally be provided with a link to more detailed support information.

 The recommended baseline practice is to include an entry in `package.json`